 Toxic Celery

-Celery naturally produces toxic chemicals called psoralens, which helps it fend off insects and some diseases.
+Celery naturally produces toxic chemicals called psoralens, which help it fend off insects and some diseases.
 These are natural products that are also found in limes, lemons, bergamot, parsley, figs, and cloves.
 Celery plants that contain higher levels of psoralens are not chewed up by pests and are therefore more appealing to consumers, so breeders inadvertently select for high levels.
-If celery suffers disease or has been bruised it can produce up to 100 times the normal level of psoralens.
+If celery suffers from disease or has been bruised, it can produce up to 100 times the normal level of psoralens.
 Unfortunately, such celery produces photodermatitis in workers handling the product, both in the field and in grocery stores.

 Psoralens are also responsible for the allergic blistering caused by giant hogweed.